LexiPugh/practice-problems/README.md

 12. Day 134 - April 12th 2024: [Consecutive Visits from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/april2024/day134.md)
     - Languages Used: SQL
     - Question Difficulty: Very Hard
     - Concepts Covered: Started off by creating a CTE.
 Within the CTE, I joined the two datasets on customer id, selected all the columns, and used the DATEDIFF() function to find the difference between the visit date and the last visit date.
-The last visit date was calulated using the LAG() window function on visit date, using the PARTITION BY keyword to group by customer id and the ORDER BY keyword to order on the visit date.
+The last visit date was calculated using the LAG() window function on visit date, using the PARTITION BY keyword to group by customer id and the ORDER BY keyword to order on the visit date.
 I then made a query that selected everything from that CTE, along with a CASE() statement that used the SUM() function to add up cases where the days between visits were equal to 1, meaning the visit was consecutive.
 I also had to add 1 to the CASE statement's results to count the first visit.
 With all that done, I used that query as a subquery to grab the MAX() of the consecutive visits
 13. Day 135 - April 13th 2024: [Biggest Spenders from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/april2024/day135.md)
     - Languages Used: SQL
     - Question Difficulty: Very Hard